 The following are signs of a scaphoid fracture:

 The best way to treat a fractured (broken) bone is to stabilize (keep it in place) the bone while it heals.
 This is usually done with a cast.
 When casting a scaphoid fracture, it is necessary to wear a cast anywhere from six weeks to several months.
-The doctor will take x-rays during this time to see how the bone is healing.
+The doctor will take X-rays during this time to see how the bone is healing.

-If the break is serious, or the bone is not healing as it should, surgery may be needed to repair the fracture.
+If the break is serious or the bone is not healing as it should, surgery may be needed to repair the fracture.

 Once the bandages are taken off, your surgeon might suggest working with a hand therapist.

-Our Hand and Upper Extremity Program team at Children's Colorado provides a comprehensive, multidisciplinary approach to the care of your child.
+Our Hand and Upper Extremity Program at Children's Colorado provides a comprehensive, multidisciplinary approach to the care of your child.
 This means you have access to leading specialists from multiple departments who work together to treat your child.